 But it is not a good look for your company website.
 Machine translation also has trouble coping with grammar and context.
 In short, a machine-translated sales page on your website is more likely to raise the eyebrows of your customers than convince them to buy your product.

-And this is the crux of the issue and the reason you could end up paying a high price for these “free” translations: they make your English content look unprofessional.
+And this is the crux of the issue and the reason you could end up paying a high price for these “free” translations: they make your foreign-language content look unprofessional.
 Your website content is your main tool for acquiring new customers.
 You want to give them the impression that they have found the perfect place to shop or the perfect service provider.
 But a badly translated website can really put people off.
 You might have a really fantastic product, but you don’t ever make any sales, because potential customers are put off by poor translations that make your brand look unprofessional.

 And creating a bad impression is not the only problem.
 Incorrect translations can also lead to misunderstandings.
 If a product is described incorrectly and the customer receives something different to what they thought they had ordered, you can end up paying for it.
 A situation easily avoided by investing in a professional translation service provided by a professional translator or translation company.
 If you want to find out more about Google Translate and the other hidden costs of free translations, take a look at this article on the LEaF blog.